RMZ

-RMZ is a privately owned global alternative asset owner, headquartered in Bengaluru, Karnataka, India.
-The company has developed projects in multiple cities in India, including Bengaluru, Chennai, Hyderabad, Delhi NCR, Pune, and Mumbai.
-The company has a portfolio of real assets spanning a total of 70 million square feet.
+RMZ is an Indian privately owned alternative asset company, headquartered in Bengaluru.
+The company has developed projects in Bengaluru, Chennai, Hyderabad, Delhi NCR, Pune, and Mumbai.

 History

-RMZ was founded in 2002 by Arjun Menda and his sons, Raj and Manoj Menda.
-Arjun Menda, an alumnus of IIT Kharagpur, had prior experience with companies like Mahindra & Mahindra and Gabriel India.
-He ventured into the real estate sector in 1980.
-Raj and Manoj Menda were associated with the K Raheja Group, managing operations in the southern region during the late 1990s.
+RMZ was founded in 2002 by Arjun Menda and his sons, Raj and Manoj Menda, who were associated with the K Raheja Group, managing operations in the southern region during the late 1990s.
 RMZ executed its first project in Bangalore in 2002.

-In 2012, RMZ expanded its presence in the residential real estate sector and introduced projects such as Latitude, Saawan, and Galleria.
+In 2012, RMZ introduced residential real estate projects such as Latitude, Saawan, and Galleria.
 In February 2012, it received a $100 million investment from private equity firm Baring Private Equity Partners (BPEP).
-Qatar Investment Authority (QIA) invested $300 million in RMZ in 2013, acquiring a stake of 21%.
+Qatar Investment Authority (QIA) invested $300 million in RMZ in 2013, acquiring a 21% stake.
 In December 2015, the company acquired 0.8 million sq ft in Gurgaon from the real estate company BPTP for approximately $150 million.

-In 2016, the company ventured into the co-working space business with the launch of CoWrks, which operates in Mumbai, Bangalore, Chennai, Gurgaon, Hyderabad, Delhi, and other locations.
+In 2016, the company launched a co-working space business called CoWrks.

 In 2018, RMZ acquired Essar Group's Equinox Business Park, a 1.25 million sq. ft office space in Mumbai's Bandra-Kurla Complex for around ₹2,400 crore.
 In the same year, the company repurchased shares from Qatar Investment Authority in a deal worth nearly $1 billion.
 In 2019, RMZ and DB Realty jointly acquired the Kamal Amrohi's film studio Kamalistan, located in Mumbai.

-In January 2020, RMZ formed a US$1 billion joint venture with a Japanese real estate company Mitsui Fudosan to develop commercial projects throughout India.
+In January 2020, RMZ formed a US$1 billion joint venture with a Japanese real estate company Mitsui Fudosan to develop commercial projects in India.

-In August 2020, the company sold 18 percent of its commercial real estate and co-working business to Brookfield for $2 billion, making it India's largest realty deal.
-The transaction included 12.5 million sq ft of assets.
+In August 2020, the company sold 18% of its commercial real estate and co-working business to Brookfield for $2 billion.

 In April 2021, Canada Pension Plan Investment Board invested around $210 million in a joint venture with RMZ to develop and hold commercial office space in Chennai and Hyderabad.
-Later in March 2022, their second joint venture with the Canada Pension Plan Investment Board (CPPIB) was announced, in which CPPIB invested $355 million (around ₹2,650 crore) for the development of commercial projects in India.
-RMZ serves over 250 enterprise customers, including Boeing, Google, Deloitte, SAP, Shell, Honeywell and KPMG.
+Later in March 2022, a second joint venture with the Canada Pension Plan Investment Board (CPPIB) was announced, in which CPPIB invested $355 million (around ₹2,650 crore) for the development of commercial projects in India.

 In November 2024, RMZ expanded its operation including residential (RMZ Living), hospitality (RMZ Hospitality), mixed-use developments (RMZ Mixed-Use), industrial and logistics (RMZ NXT), office spaces (RMZ Office), and infrastructure (RMZ Infrastructure).